Aaron Mooy: Style of play

-Known as the "Pasty Pirlo" and "Aussie Iniesta," Mooy possesses a unique playing style that combines technical ability, vision, and tactical awareness.
-Mooy began his professional career at St Mirren, where he played as a deep-lying playmaker in a midfield role.
-He showcased his ability to find space for his teammates under pressure and his speed of thought, vision, and understanding of space.
-This led to his nickname, the "Pasty Pirlo," drawing comparisons to the retired Italian star Andrea Pirlo.

-As Mooy moved to different clubs, including Western Sydney Wanderers, Melbourne City, Huddersfield Town, Brighton, Shanghai Port, and Celtic, his playing style evolved.
+Mooy was nicknamed the "Pasty Pirlo" and "Aussie Iniesta" for his skillset.
+He began his professional career as a deep-lying playmaker.
+As Mooy's career progressed, his playing style evolved.
 He became a box-to-box midfielder, contributing both defensively and in attack.
-He displayed his versatility by playing in various positions, including the right centre midfield role in Shanghai's formations and as a quarterback-like player for Huddersfield, orchestrating the team's attacks.
+He played in various midfield roles, including right centre midfield in Shanghai's formations and as a quarterback-like player for Huddersfield, orchestrating the team's attacks.

-In terms of attacking contributions, Mooy has showcased his goal-scoring ability and his accuracy in shots on target.
-He is also capable of making dangerous passes and has impressive vision and passing range.
-Defensively, Mooy's numbers are average, but he excels in positioning and intercepting passes.
-He is a clean passer of the ball and possesses excellent vision and calmness under pressure.
-While not known for his physicality, he compensates with his work rate off the ball, contributing to team efforts in pressing and breaking up opponents' play.
+In terms of attacking contributions, Mooy showcased his goal-scoring ability.
+He was also capable of making dangerous passes and has impressive vision and passing range, but often chose lower-risk passes.
+While not known for his physicality, he compensated with his work rate off the ball, contributing to team efforts in pressing and breaking up opponents' play.

-Mooy's playing style is characterized by his ball retention, composure, and ability to find space in crowded areas.
-He is a meticulous passer, rarely misplacing passes, and excels at dictating the pace and tempo of the game from a deeper position.
-His intelligence in movement and positioning allows him to control and manage matches effectively.
+Mooy's playing style was characterized by his ball retention, composure, and ability to find space in crowded areas.
+He was a meticulous passer and often dictated the pace and tempo of the game from a deeper position.
+His intelligence in movement and positioning allowed him to control and manage matches effectively.

-As Mooy joined Celtic under manager Ange Postecoglou, he fit well into the team's 4-3-3 system as one of the "free eights" in midfield.
-His networking abilities and precise passing make him a vital asset in advancing the team's play.
-Despite lacking pace, Mooy's ability to protect and carry the ball effectively compensates for this.
-While Mooy's injury record raises concerns due to his age, his versatility and impact on the field remain significant.
-His awareness, vision, and set-piece-taking abilities make him a valuable asset in creating scoring opportunities for his team.
+When Mooy played for Celtic under Postecoglou, he fit well into the team's 4-3-3 system as one of the "free eights" in midfield.
+His networking abilities and precise passing made him a vital asset in advancing the team's play.
+Mooy compensated for his lack of pace with an ability to protect and carry the ball effectively.
+His awareness, vision, and set-piece-taking abilities made him a valuable asset in creating scoring opportunities.